Akshat2403/EchoApp/README.md

 - Pause: To pause the audio playback, click the pause button.
 - Play: To resume playback after pausing, click the play button.
 - Comment: If you want to add a comment to a specific timestamp in the audio, click the comment button.
 This will allow you to provide feedback, ask questions, or engage in discussions related to the audio content.
+- Transcript : If you want to read the Transcript on the click on the arrow in the transcript section

 4. Sign Up for a account